dask/dask-blog/_posts/2020-10-23-deconvolution.md

 algorithm from ITK and [Scikit-Image](https://github.com/scikit-image/scikit-image/blob/master/skimage/restoration/deconvolution.py#L329).
 We left off at theorizing how GPUs could potentially help accelerate these workflows.
-Starting with Scikit-Image's implementation, we naively tried replacing `scipy.signal.convolve` calls with `cupyx.scipy.ndimage.convolve`, and while performance improved, it did not improve _significantly_ -- that is, we did not get the 100X speed we were looking for
+Starting with Scikit-Image's implementation, we naively tried replacing `scipy.signal.convolve` calls with `cupyx.scipy.ndimage.convolve`, and while performance improved, it did not improve _significantly_ -- that is, we did not get the 100X speed we were looking for.

 Often, in working with images, we hit performance roadblocks in real space where data represents position.
 When this happens, we can reach for a common tool, the [Fast-Fourirer Transform FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 FFTs convert the data to from real space to frequency space where data now represents the rate of change of intensity between pixels.
 This conversion is extremely fast on both CPUs and GPUs and the algorithm we can write with FFTs similarly are accelerated.
-And while it is challenging to write an equivalent algorithm in FFT space (thank you mathematicians!) the cost of transformation + the cost of the algorithm is still significantly faster than performing the original algorithm in real space.
+And while it is challenging to write an equivalent algorithm in FFT space (thank you mathematicians!) the cost of transformation + the cost of the algorithm is still lower than performing the original algorithm in real space.
-We (and others before us) found this was the case for Richardson Lucy (on both CPUs and GPUs) and was accelerated further when we parallelized with Dask over multiple GPUs.
+We (and others before us) found this was the case for Richardson Lucy (on both CPUs and GPUs) and performance continued increasing when we parallelized with Dask over multiple GPUs.

 Help from Open-Source
 ---------------------